Delivery Excellence – How GCCs can Achieve Outstanding Results

 Technology: Technology has always been viewed as an enhancer of efficiency for businesses but nowadays, it is a huge enabler for all teams within an organization.
 Imagine how far we have come from a single session VPN to globally disperse teams working simultaneously on the same codebase on a single platform, while exchanging thoughts and ideas real-time using a collaboration tool or platform.
 Think Cloud, Platform as a Service, Infrastructure as a Service etc. — you get the drift.

 Tools: Today, we have tools to make life easier in almost every function of an IT organization.
-Right from project management to releasing a product to the market, we have tools at every step enabling the teams to focus on real value creation to the organization.
+Right from project management to releasing a product to the market, we have tools at every step enabling the global teams to focus on real value creation to the organization.
 Excel-based tracking of projects, time and TCO has given way to platforms that do the same in a more efficient way.
 Bi-weekly or weekly, manual deployments have given way to intra-day deployments at the click of a button.
 Developers and coders across the globe use tools and platforms that enable them to work concurrently without stepping on each other’s toes, which was unheard of until a few years ago.
 Teams can do “pair-programming” while sitting in the comfort of their offices or homes in two different ends of the world.
 Teams can use tools to capture work estimates versus actual times, run reports to show productivity, efficiencies and code quality.
 These were either next to impossible or too time-consuming in the past to even bother.

 Process & Practices: Process and practices are closely tied to the culture of the organization.
 Just like business processes and workflows, processes and practices within an IT organization are critical for its smooth functioning.
-Be it Program Management, SDLC or DevOps practices, tools can be most effective with a well laid-out process and the discipline that is required to follow them.
+Be it Program Management, SDLC or DevOps practices, tools can be most effective for geographically distributed teams with a well laid-out process and the discipline that is required to follow them.
 One can argue that process and practices are the most difficult to evangelize and implement because this is where culture and mindset of people play a huge part.
 It becomes even more challenging in larger and traditional organizations, but process and practices should remain one of the major imperatives for any organization.

 Culture and engagement: Culture is a very broad term but simply put, it embodies the way one thinks, acts and behaves within an organization.
 I look at engagement as the way in which one reacts to that culture.
 I also think of engagement in two ways – people vs. work.
 Many organizations pay a lot of attention to people engagement and have various activities that attempt to promote people engagement.
 While some of those activities may support work engagement, there needs to be laser focus on work engagement as well.
 What exactly is work engagement?
 In simple terms, it is a measure of how much an employee loves doing what she or he does on a day-to-day basis.
 It speaks to the quality of work and the satisfaction one feels while making an impact to the organization on a daily basis.
 Engagement is, and will always be, all about how well-connected one is to her or his work as well as to the organization.

 To sum it all up, a successful organization is one that can harness talent and technology better than its competition to accelerate the digital and business transformation agenda.
 Every organization needs to commit to strengthening its foundational pieces as it expands talent and capabilities to new geographies.
-Technology and tools have been and will always be only enablers.
+Technology and tools have been and will always be only enablers connecting distributed teams.
 As Jim Collins said in his book – Good to Great – “when used right, technology becomes an accelerator of momentum, not a creator of it.”
 “Technology cannot turn a good enterprise into a great one, nor by itself prevent disaster.”